 6. Payment and billing

-Any transfer of your data to PayPal is based on Article 6.1(a) of the GDPR (consent) and Article 6.1(b) of the GDPR (processing for the performance of a contract).
+The transfer of your data to PayPal is based on Art.
+6 para.
+1 lit. a DSGVO (consent) and Art.
+6 para.
+1 lit. b DSGVO (processing for the performance of a contract).

-For every mobility service you use through the hvv switch app, we will create an invoice and process your personal data for this (e.g. your name, and the date and place of use of the respective service).
-We will only send out our own invoices, and invoices issued on behalf of individual mobility providers, by email.
+For each mobility service that you use via the hvv switch app, we create an invoice and process your personal data in this context (e.g. your name, date and place of use of the respective service).
+We only send our own invoices and invoices that we issue on behalf of individual mobility providers by e-mail.

 Due to statutory obligations to preserve records for a particular period, including obligations arising from commercial and tax legislation, we keep invoices we issue for a period of ten years.
 This period will begin at the end of the year in which the invoice was issued.
 During this period, this personal data will be completely inaccessible and no longer available for any further data processing.

 7. Customer service